Skip to main content

 I Am The Mountain: How Did I Get Here?

 How did I get here?
 To this place where my heart feels heavy and my hope feels thin.
-Where I’ve done everything I thought was right and still feel like I’m standing in the wrong place.
+Where I’ve done everything, I thought was right and still feel like I’m standing in the wrong place.
 I’ve asked that question more times than I can count.
-I’ve asked it in the dark, with tears soaking my pillow.
+I’ve asked it in the dark, with tears soaking in my pillow.
 I’ve asked it in prayer, hands raised but my spirit sinking.
 I’ve asked it in silence, when words couldn’t carry the weight of what I felt.
 And the truth is, I don’t always get an answer.
-But sometimes, in the quiet after the crying, I feel something stir, a whisper that says, You’re still here for a reason.
+But sometimes, in the quiet after crying, I feel something stirred, a whisper that says, You’re still here for a reason.

 Maybe this place I’ve landed in is not punishment.
 Maybe it’s preparation.
 Maybe this part of the journey is not about getting out, but about growing through.
 Because sometimes, the path to healing doesn’t look holy.
 Sometimes it looks like confusion.
 Like standing in the middle of nowhere wondering how you lost your way.
 But even there in the middle of the “why,” in the ache of “how did I get here,” I realize God is still present.
 Still patient.
 Still guiding, even when I can’t see the way.
 And maybe that’s the truth I’ve been missing.
 The mountain is not what blocks me from God it is where He meets me.
 In the fog, in the climb, in the stillness when I finally stop running from myself.